Persecution of Christians: Pre-Islamic Arabia

 In AD 516, tribal unrest broke out in Yemen and several tribal elites fought for power.
-One of those elites was Joseph Dhu Nuwas or "Yousef Asa'ar", a Jewish king of the Himyarite Kingdom who is mentioned in ancient south Arabian inscriptions.
-Syriac and Byzantine Greek sources claim that he fought his war because Christians in Yemen refused to renounce Christianity.
-In 2009, a documentary that aired on the BBC defended the claim that the villagers had been offered the choice between conversion to Judaism or death and 20,000 Christians were then massacred by stating that "The production team spoke to many historians over a period of 18 months, among them Nigel Groom, who was our consultant, and Professor Abdul Rahman Al-Ansary, a former professor of archaeology at the King Saud University in Riyadh."
+One of those elites was Joseph Dhu Nuwas or "Yūsuf Asʾar Yathʾar", a Jewish king of the Himyarite Kingdom who is mentioned in ancient south Arabian inscriptions.
+Syriac and Byzantine Greek sources say that he fought his war because Christians in Yemen refused to renounce Christianity.
+In 2009, a documentary that aired on the BBC defended the statement that the villagers had been offered the choice between conversion to Judaism or death and 20,000 Christians were then massacred by stating that "The production team spoke to many historians over a period of 18 months, among them Nigel Groom, who was our consultant, and Professor Abdul Rahman Al-Ansary, a former professor of archaeology at the King Saud University in Riyadh."

 Inscriptions documented by Yousef himself show the great pride that he expressed after killing more than 22,000 Christians in Zafar and Najran.
 Historian Glen Bowersock described this massacre as a "savage pogrom that the Jewish king of the Arabs launched against the Christians in the city of Najran.
 The king himself reported in excruciating detail to his Arab and Persian allies about the massacres that he had inflicted on all Christians who refused to convert to Judaism."

 Early Middle Ages

+Viking invasion of Europe

+Viking invasions of European Anglo-Saxon land resulted in massacres and atrocities made by pagan Vikings against Christians.

+According to the Anglo-Saxon Chronicles, Viking raiders struck England in 793 and raided Lindisfarne, the monastery that held Saint Cuthbert's relics, killing the monks and capturing the valuables.
+The raid marked the beginning of the "Viking Age of Invasion".

+In 793, when the monastery at Lindisfarne, an island off England's eastern coast, was sacked by a Viking raiding party on 8 June and Christian priests and monks were killed and massacred by Viking invaders.Lo, it is nearly 350 years that we and our fathers have inhabited this most lovely land, and never before has such a terror appeared as we have now suffered from a pagan race, nor was it thought that such an inroad from the sea could be made.
+Behold the church of St Cuthbert spattered with the blood of the priests of God, despoiled of all its ornaments.

+Archbishop Alcuin of York on the sacking of Lindisfarne and massacre of Christians by Viking polytheist pagans.

+Christians of Scotland killed by Vikings

+The following year, pagan Vikings sacked the nearby Monkwearmouth–Jarrow Abbey.
+In 795, they once again attacked, this time raiding Iona Abbey off Scotland's west coast.
+This Christian monastery was attacked again in 802 and 806, when 68 Christian people living there were killed.
+After this devastation, the monastic community at Iona abandoned the site and fled to Kells in Ireland.